facebook/react-native-website/website/versioned_docs/version-0.63/keyboardavoidingview.md

 ### `keyboardVerticalOffset`

-This is the distance between the top of the user screen and the react native view, may be non-zero in some use cases.
+The distance between the top of the screen and the top of the KeyboardAvoidingView.
 Defaults to 0.

 | Type   | Required |
 | ------ | -------- |